 If you were to face this choice at some point in the last three years, it would be easier.
 That’s because if you didn’t want the Touch Bar, Apple’s OLED control strip, you needed to opt for the 13-inch model, as it was the only MacBook Pro that let you go without.
-Recently, that’s all changed, as every MacBook Pro — 13-inch or 15-inch — now comes with the Touch Bar.
-Now, other factors come into play, like the processor, graphics and, of course, price.
+Now every MacBook Pro comes with the Touch Bar.

 The most obvious design difference between the MacBook Pro 15 and the MacBook Pro 13 is the size of the display and chassis.
 The former comes with a 15.4-inch screen and a body that’s 13.75 inches wide and 9.48 inches deep, weighing 4.02 pounds.
-The latter, in contrast, has a 13.3-inch display, while its chassis measures 11.97 inches wide and 8.36 inches deep, and weighs 3.02 pounds.
+The latter, in contrast, has a 13.3-inch display, while its chassis measures 11.97 inches wide and 8.36 inches deep, and weighs 3.1 pounds.
 That’s something to consider if you’re going to be hauling your laptop around on commutes.

 In other words, although the resolution is higher on the 15-inch version, they will look very similar to the naked eye in terms of pixel density.
 According to Apple, both hit 500 nits of brightness and are equipped with a P3 wide color gamut and True Tone tech, which adjusts the white balance based on the surrounding ambient light.
 They both have superb color accuracy, too.

-Both versions give you super-speedy Thunderbolt 3 ports, although the number you get depends on the model you choose.
-Every iteration of the 15-inch MacBook Pro gets four Thunderbolt 3 ports; the two entry-level 13-inch MacBook Pro options give you two ports, while the two high-end versions have four ports.
-Thunderbolt 3 can hit transfer speeds of up to 40 Gb/s, and is also compatible with USB-C (which hits peaks of 10 Gb/s).
+Both models give you super-speedy Thunderbolt 3 ports, although the number you get depends on the model.
+Every iteration of the 15-inch MacBook Pro gets four Thunderbolt 3 ports, the two entry-level 13-inch MacBook Pro options give you two ports, while the two high-end versions have four ports.
+Thunderbolt 3 uses the newer USB-C connector, which transfers at up to 40Gb/s (Thunderbolt) or up to 10Gb/s (USB 3.2).

-You’re in for a treat when it comes to audio, as both models come with industry-leading speakers.
-Back when we reviewed the 13-inch MacBook Pro in 2016, we called its speakers “the best we can recall hearing in a 13-inch system.”
+While the MacBook Pro 16 has some of the best laptop speakers we’ve ever heard, both the 13-inch and 15-inch models still give you an audio treat.
+Back when we reviewed the 13-inch MacBook Pro, we called its speakers “the best we can recall hearing in a 13-inch system.”
 Our review of 2019’s 15-inch MacBook Pro, meanwhile, says its speakers are so good they “[make] the speakers on other laptops sound pretty pathetic in comparison.”
-Oh, and both versions come with a 3.5mm headphone jack in case you were wondering.
+Both versions come with a 3.5mm headphone jack, too.

 Performance is where the real differences between the 13-inch and 15-inch models come to the fore.
 In early 2019, Apple kitted out its 15-inch models with eight-core Intel Core i9 processors, a significant step up from the 13-inch’s best offering of a quad-core Core i7.

 What does that mean in practice?
 Well, the 15-inch’s Intel Core i9 hit some seriously impressive numbers in our review.
-It scored 5,423 for single-core and 29,708 for multi-core in our Geekbench tests.
+It scored 5,423 for single-core and 29,708 for multi-core performance in our Geekbench tests.
 For a laptop this thin, that’s pretty remarkable.